Particular/ServicePulse/docs/frontend/monitoring-capability-card.md

 - green when monitored endpoints exist
 - yellow when no endpoints are sending throughput data yet

-Instance-level monitoring visibility now lives on the `Platform health` page.
+Instance-level monitoring visibility lives on the `Platform health` page.

 ## Troubleshooting